willdiroll/UnityAssetStore/README.md

 		$	Applying main.0002_alter_asset_assetlink_alter_asset_assetname_and_more...
 OK
 		$	Applying sessions.0001_initial...
 OK

-		**You should now be prepared to use the app!
+		*** You should now be prepared to use the app!

 ## POPULATE THE DATABASE WITH THE WEB SCRAPER

-In cmd.exe navigate to roly-united/UnityAssetStore/main/
+	1. In cmd.exe navigate to roly-united/UnityAssetStore/

-	1. Edit scraper.py:
-		- Scroll to the bottom and make sure the call to "scrape()" is NOT commented out e.g. scrape("test_repo", "email@gmail.com", "password") NOT  #scrape("test_repo", "email@gmail.com", "password")

-		- Replace the information in scrape() with your Unity Asset Store login information

 	2. Run the scraper from cmd.exe:
 		$ python scraper.py